 Usually, in the case of natural light portraits, I set the shutter speed to faster than 1/30 secs.
 The subject is moving, I am moving (except when I am using a tripod), so the shutter speed must be fast enough not to make the image blurry.
-Using a telephoto lens, I commonly set this much faster to compensate the focal length.
+Using a telephoto lens, I commonly set this much faster to compensate for the focal length.

 It can be really different.
 Usually, the magic number is f8.
-With this, I can get the whole face or body in focus in depth.
+With this, I can get the whole face or body in focus in-depth.
 However, there are cases, I need more depth of field, for example, for environmental portraits.
 In this case, the aperture can be set between f8 and f16.
-Furthermore, when I want shallower depth of field, I can set the aperture even to f1.2.
+Furthermore, when I want a shallower depth of field, I can set the aperture even to f1.2.